offensive-packaging/documentation/llvm-defaults/index.md

    --plugin-opt=thinlto-prefix-replace=<value>
                            Alias for --thinlto-prefix-replace=
-   --plugin=<value>        Ignored for compatibility with GNU linkers --pop-state             Undo the effect of -push-state --power10-stubs=<value> Enables Power10 instructions in all stubs without options, options override previous flags.auto: Allow Power10 instructions in stubs if applicable.no:   No Power10 instructions in stubs.
+   --plugin=<value>        Ignored for compatibility with GNU linkers --pop-state             Restore the states saved by --push-state --power10-stubs=<mode>  Whether to use Power10 instructions in call stubs for R_PPC64_REL24_NOTOC and TOC/NOTOC interworking (yes (default): use; no: don't use). "auto" is currently the same as "yes"
    --power10-stubs         Alias for --power10-stubs=auto
    --print-archive-stats=<value>
                            Write archive usage statistics to the specified file.
-Print the numbers of members and fetched members for each archive
+Print the numbers of members and extracted members for each archive
    --print-gc-sections     List removed unused sections --print-icf-sections    List identical folded sections --print-map             Print a link map to the standard output --print-symbol-order=<value>
-                           Print a symbol order specified by --call-graph-ordering-file into the specified file --push-state            Save the current state of -as-needed, -static and -whole-archive -q                      Alias for --emit-relocs --relocatable           Create relocatable object file --reproduce=<value>     Write tar file containing inputs and command to reproduce link --retain-symbols-file=<file>
+                           Print a symbol order specified by --call-graph-ordering-file into the specified file --push-state            Save the current state of --as-needed, -static and --whole-archive -q                      Alias for --emit-relocs --relax                 Enable target-specific relaxations if supported (default) --relocatable           Create relocatable object file --reproduce=<value>     Write tar file containing inputs and command to reproduce link --retain-symbols-file=<file>